jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session06.md

 I expect that most people will finish this in class.
 If you don't, finish it at home!

 ### Read about the TCP/IP model
-We'll officially start unit 1 next week!
+We'll officially start unit soon!
 We're officially going to "flip the classroom" now, so you'll start reading ahead.
-We'll have a reading quiz at the beginning of next class.
+We'll have a reading quiz at the beginning of next class (for my 1A class, this will be on Friday, after the HTML pretest on Wednesday).

 There are two things that I want you to read for next class:
 - First, watch [This YouTube video](https://www.youtube.com/watch?v=AYdF7b3nMto&list=PLzdnOPI1iJNfMRZm5DDxco3UdsFegvuB7).
 Specifically, I want you to understand the ideas of "packets" and "routing" that are introduced in this video.